mojoee/python_c_interface/README.md

 # test

-for testing purposes, you can run the test.bash
+to check if your machine is setup properly, you can run the test.bash file It will use the clang compiler on the test.cpp script

+# files
+* runner.py
+runs the python script and will access the c++ functiony